History of Minnesota Blizzards

 The Dust Blizzard of 1921

-On January 16th in 1921,a blizzard in the northern part of the state created winds 59 mph,with winds in the southern part of the state blowing soil in all the southern counties.
+On January 16th in 1921, a blizzard in the northern part of the state created winds 59 mph, with winds in the southern part of the state blowing soil in all the southern counties.
+This is one blizzard, I certainly wouldn't want to be outdoors in.

 The Black Dust Blizzard of 1923